MicrosoftDocs/azure-docs/articles/orbital/organize-stac-data.md

 ## Scenario details

 Spaceborne data collection is becoming increasingly common.
 There are various data providers of spatiotemporal assets such as Imagery, Synthetic Aperture Radar (SAR), Point Clouds, and so forth.
-Data providers do not have a standard way of providing users access to their spatiotemporal data.
+Data providers don't have a standard way of providing users access to their spatiotemporal data.
 Users of spatiotemporal data are often burdened with building unique workflows for each different collection of data they want to consume.
 Developers are required to develop new tools and libraries to interact with the spatiotemporal data.

 The STAC community has defined a specification to remove these complexities and spur common tooling.
 The STAC specification is a common language to describe geospatial information, so it can more easily be worked with, indexed, and discovered.
 There are many deployed products that are built on top of STAC and one such is [Microsoft Planetary Computer](https://planetarycomputer.microsoft.com/docs/overview/about) providing a multi-petabyte STAC catalog of global environmental data for sustainability research.

-Our [sample solution](https://github.com/Azure/Azure-Orbital-STAC) leverages open source tools such as STAC FastAPI, [pystac](https://github.com/stac-utils/pystac), Microsoft Planetary Computer APIs](https://github.com/microsoft/planetary-computer-apis) and open standard geospatial libraries (listed in the [Components](#components) section) to run the solution on Azure.
+Our [sample solution](https://github.com/Azure/Azure-Orbital-STAC) uses open source tools such as STAC FastAPI, [pystac](https://github.com/stac-utils/pystac), Microsoft Planetary Computer APIs](https://github.com/microsoft/planetary-computer-apis) and open standard geospatial libraries (listed in the [Components](#components) section) to run the solution on Azure.

 ### Potential use cases